Bourne Braves: Sagamore Clouters

 Orleans topped Sagamore in the 1952 and 1953 championship series, but Sagamore rebounded again as the two clubs met in the title tilt for the fifth consecutive season in 1954.
 Games 1 and 2 of the 1954 championship were played as a doubleheader.
 In a matchup of CCBL Hall of Fame hurlers, Orleans took Game 1, 4–3, with Roy Bruninghaus outdueling the Clouters' Jack Sanford.
 Sagamore answered in Game 2 with a 5–3 victory behind moundsman Dick Smith.
-The Clouters took Game 3, but Orleans knotted the series with a 10–6 Game 4 victory, setting up a decisive Game 5 to be played on the neutral Chatham field.
+The Clouters took Game 3, but Orleans knotted the series with a 10–6 Game 4 victory, setting up a decisive Game 5 to be played on the neutral Veterans Field in Chatham.
 In the finale, the Clouters held down Orleans early, leading 5–0 after seven behind a masterful performance by Sanford.
 Orleans rallied to score three in the eighth, and with two down in the ninth, pushed across another and put the tying run on second.
 With the series on the line, Sanford put Orleans batter Johnny Linnell in the hole with two quick strikes.
 Linnell managed to foul off the next five offerings before Sanford finally whiffed him on a high ball to claim the crown for the Clouters.

 In the late 1950s, brothers Billy and Bobby Cleary played for the Sagamore Clouters.
 The pair went on to lead the US to Olympic gold in ice hockey in 1960.

 From 1955 to 1958, the Clouters featured Billy Cleary, the 1958 Upper Cape MVP, and his brother Bobby Cleary.
 The Clearys were Harvard ice hockey standouts who went on to lead the US ice hockey team to a gold medal at the 1960 Winter Olympics.
 The Clouters were back in championship form in 1956 as Pena's men faced Cotuit for the 1956 Upper Cape title, and swept the Kettleers in two games.
 Sagamore jumped out early in Game 1 at Lowell Park with a six-run second frame, and hurler Johnny Karras made it stand up, tossing a complete game in the 7–5 win.
 The Clouters pasted Cotuit at Keith Field in Game 2, striking in the second once again with an eight-run frame, and riding the strong arm of Dick Smith to the 13–2 victory.
 The win sent Sagamore to the Cape League title series against the Lower Cape champion Dennis Clippers.
 Smith twirled a two-hitter in Game 1 of the title tilt, and the Clouters downed the Clippers at Dennis, 7–1.
 Game 2 was a tight pitcher's duel early, but Sagamore scratched out a 5–3 win to secure its third Cape League championship in six years.